henryubuntu/Univaz-University/README.md

 Pelé. the great futbol player, Edson Arantes do Nascimento, please, if you read this, own FIFA with the new tournament of you know what of the sand places and paradise places, and tell that FIFA is no longer the owner of the futbol, you are, and create the tournament of you know what and be inmmensely rich and recover your health and everything.
 The owner of all of all told me, indirectly and directly, meaning, GOD, to be more exact, but he do not want to be named, and he say "Greathings!", and he laughs a lot.

+Yes, Pelé, I allow you to be the owner of FIFA, I am who I am; and I Enrique Martínez Ríos am just the mesenger.

 A series of courses to learn Java, C, Python, Databases, Data Science, Big Data.

 At the end of all this courses you will learn intuition and maybe psychic powers , trust your instincts, keep sane your mind and relax.